 A distinctive feature of the MACC curriculum is our capstone course in Accounting Policy and Research.
 You will acquire a big-picture understanding of accounting trends and regulatory issues, along with the critical-thinking skills to evaluate and debate them.

-Students who enroll in the program after completing an undergraduate degree have the opportunity to pursue their MACC degree requirements in either a two-semester or three-semester format.
-The three-semester format, with the opportunity to seek a summer internship, is an excellent option if you have not had substantive work experience or if you would like to gain exposure to a different industry.
-However, if you have previous internship or full-time work experience, you may choose the two-semester format, without an internship opportunity, and complete the program in a single academic year.
+The three-semester program, with the opportunity to seek a summer internship, is an excellent option if you have not had substantive work experience or if you would like to gain exposure to a different industry.
+However, if you have previous internship or full-time work experience, you may choose to complete the program in a single academic year (two semesters).

 Students already enrolled as Washington University undergraduates may apply for early admission to the MACC program as juniors (as measured by degree credit hours accumulated) and begin the graduate portion of their studies once they have obtained senior status.
 All Washington University students must take at least one full-time and immersive semester beyond their undergraduate studies.